Gabinou/Codename_FireSaga/ROADMAP.md

 - Handedness: Right, left or Ambidextrous

 ## Linear, chapter-based
-- Camp between chapters where you can move around on the map, go to shops, talk to people.
+- Camp between chapters
+	- Move around on the map, go to shops, talk to people.
 	- Replaces menu navigation?
 - Army movement on the world map only if it makes narrative sense
 	- No enemy encounters on world map
 - Side chapters unlockable.
-- Notes taken in books magically present on a newgame

 ## Mounts
-- No mount on promotion, get mounts through story/gameplay.
+- Mounts are a resource, gotten through story/gameplay.
-- Almost any unit/class can have a mount: horse, pegasus, etc.
+- No mounted classes, no mounted promotions.
+- Mounts decide who can ride
-	- Some mounts are scared of magic.
+	- Some mounts are scared of magic
-	- Some mounts have unit/classes preferences.
+	- Some mounts don't like you
 - Mounts get attached to rider.

 ## Items
 - Breakable
 - Becomes unusable "broken trash" item when broken
 - Weapon's remaining number of uses can be increased using whetstones
+- Need to be equipped to be used

 ## Skills:
 - Limited number of simpler skills